liteljaime/junior-infra-task/report.md

 ### Google Cloud Stackdriver - https://cloud.google.com/stackdriver/docs

-Google Cloud Operation , formerly Stackdriver's, focus in improving the performance and availability of large, complex applications running in the public cloud.
+Google Cloud Operation, formerly Stackdriver's, focus in improving the performance and availability of large, complex applications running in the public cloud.
 It provides metrics detailing every layer of the 'stack' in the form of charts and graphs.

 It also supports multi-cloud environments, which is an advantage for our project, and provides a single information panel into users' cloud services.
 It provides views into the logs that are generated, and allows users to generate metrics from those logs as well as allowing users to receive alerts when metrics breach normal levels.